Does your homeowners insurance go up after a claim?

 - Your personal claims history

 It is also possible for your home insurance rate to increase based on the frequency of claims in your area.
-For example, after a major hurricane that causes extensive damage in your city, your insurance rate might increase more substantially than it would if you filed a single property damage claim.
+For example, after a major hurricane that causes extensive damage in your community, your insurance rate might increase more substantially than it would if you filed a single property damage claim.

 Why do insurance premiums go up after filing a claim?